 If there are less than 10 residences/tenants, you may still be sold and supplied electricity via an embedded network.
 However, the seller and supplier are not required to register with us.
 Even if they are not on the register, they still need to abide by rules that protect your consumer rights.

-Deemed exemption
+Deemed exemptions

 You may fall into the deemed exemption category if you are a business or person that: